 The year was 1984.

-of The Cosby Show appeared on television.
+The first episodes of The Cosby Show appeared on television.

 And Holiday Festival - Torrance Memorial's premier fundraising event

 - debuted as the Festival of The Trees.

 Inspired by Fran Limberg and a group of 50 Las Amigas members as a way

 to raise funds for Torrance Memorial Medical Center.
 The initial four-day

 event took place in an underground garage and boasted more than 1,600

 paid admissions.
 More than $10,000 was raised from auctioning the trees.